Directed by Matt Ross

 A father living in the forests of the Pacific Northwest with his six young kids tries to assimilate back into society.

 ★★★½ review by willa on Letterboxd

 this is what i imagine joaquin phoenix's life was like when his name was Leaf Bottom and he became a vegan at the age of 3 because he saw some fish that his siblings caught writhing around

-★★★★★ review by Aaron Salazar on Letterboxd
+★★★★★ review by aaron on Letterboxd

 I have a lot on my mind right now about this, I was so touched by so many scenes in this movie that I struggle to find the words.
 This movie shook me.
 In a way, my parents raised me like this.
 Not in the woods but in a home filled with love and knowledge and questions and foul language.
 I just got home and I still have tears in my eyes.
 Idk what I'm saying anymore.